What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 TikTok slang evolves faster than you can say “Uh Tuh Duh,” and this one comes straight out of a niche online subculture obsessed with looks and “rating scales.”

 But what does that actually mean?
 And why are people casually ranking themselves on TikTok like characters in a video game?
-Let’s break it down, because the story behind this slang is way deeper than just a funny trend.

 What Does "HTN MTN LTN" Mean on TikTok?

-ltn mtn htn meaning
+ltn mtn htn looks

 • Low Tier Normie (LTN): Below-average looks, not conventionally attractive.